Business Risks

 Main initiatives In the midst of a changing business environment, the Group has been creating new and highly unique value for society and customers by leveraging its strengths, such as real estate development capabilities based on the “market-in” concept and a commitment to quality in urban development and real estate-related services.

-Please refer to P.20 to P.27 of Annual Securities Report issued on June 23, 2023 (Japanese only) for the Group’s sustainability initiatives, including reducing greenhouse gases and improving the environmental and energy performance of the Company’s products and services.
+Please refer to P.22 to P.30 of Annual Securities Report issued on June 21, 2024 (Japanese only) for the Group’s sustainability initiatives, including reducing greenhouse gases and improving the environmental and energy performance of the Company’s products and services.

 Risk item 7) Risk caused by disasters (earthquakes, typhoons, floods, tsunamis, volcanic eruptions, major fires, epidemics of infectious diseases, etc.) that have a major impact on customers and business continuity Risk Category (C) Disaster risk

 In preparing for an earthquake, and storm and flood damage, under the BCP we have determined an emergency chain of command, assigned duties to ensure business continuity, and established a system to minimize the impact of disasters.
 Once per year we hold Disaster Task Force Establishment Drills to ensure the prescribed details are effective, ensuring the safety of executives and employees and establishing a chain of command system, so that we are prepared for restoring business after an emergency.
 Concerning infectious diseases, based on the Group’s response results to novel coronavirus infections (COVID-19), we have formulated a BCP for infectious diseases that summarizes responses according to the infection situation (establishment of a chain of command system, selection of core businesses for business continuity, formulation of common rules for infection prevention, etc.) from the time of infection confirmation to the spread of new infectious diseases in preparation for the emergence of new infectious diseases in the future.
-We have also formulated a BCP that stipulates preparations and initial responses to disasters not only in Japan but also overseas.
+We have also formulated a BCP for not only in Japan but also overseas, stipulating initial responses, standards for evacuation from countries and other measures regarding various geopolitical risks, terrorism, natural disasters, and so forth.

 Regarding earthquakes, fires, storms, floods, and other sudden accidents, we have set up regulations for responses to torrential rains and flooding, formulated a disaster response manual, and created a disaster preparedness guidebook for distribution to residents, management associations, tenants, and facility users in the properties we own to ensure their safety and bring them peace of mind when a disaster occurs.